-Now in its fourth year in the UK, the initiative has had tremendous success and with Women Ahead supporting behind the scenes we have been able to scale and grow this offering.
-With circa 1200 mentors and mentees and 60+ organisations taking part – this scheme represents the power of mentoring at its best and is now expanding globally - we launched schemes in the US and Ireland in 2015.
-The UK cohort hosted a special launch event at the Barbican on 15th September 2015 and you can see a short film about this here.
+Now in its fifth year in the UK, the initiative has had tremendous success and with Women Ahead supporting behind the scenes we have been able to scale and grow this offering.
+With circa 1200 mentors and mentees and 60+ organisations taking part – this scheme represents the power of mentoring at its best.

 The cross-company mentoring scheme has recently extended to help build the pipeline and parity of women on sports boards, and now matches women leaders working in sporting organisations with male and female mentors who are leaders of corporate organisations.
 This unique sport-to-business mentoring scheme is rooted in the belief that no matter what our choice of career, we can all benefit profoundly from escaping our silos and engaging with different perspectives.
 It challenges the status quo by matching senior men and women in business - rather than sports people - to mentor women in sport.

-30% Club mentoring schemes are currently operating in the UK, the USA and Ireland (consideration is being given to rolling the scheme out in other countries).The mentoring scheme offers opportunities to high potential women.
+30% Club mentoring schemes are currently operating in the UK, the USA and Ireland.The mentoring scheme offers opportunities to high potential women.
 Mentors are male and female leaders from participating organisations.

 The scheme is currently based in the UK, Ireland and US.